MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 ### List emails in a conversation view

-To list emails in a conversation view, go to **Settings** > **Personalization Settings** > **Email** tab and then select **Show email as a conversation on Timeline**.
+1. To list emails in a conversation view, go to **Settings** > **Personalization Settings**.

+   > [!div class="mx-imgBorder"]
+   > ![Set personal options](media/emailsettings1.png "Set personal options")

+2. on the **Email** tab and select **Show email as a conversation on Timeline**.
 For more information on personal settings, see [Set personal options](https://docs.microsoft.com/powerapps/user/set-personal-options#email-tab-options).
 Once enabled, you can open any form that has a timeline and your emails will be grouped into conversation threads with the latest email at the top.

-   > [!div class="mx-imgBorder"]
-   > ![Set personal options](media/emailsettings1.png "Set personal options")

    > [!div class="mx-imgBorder"]
    > ![Set personal options email](media/emailsettings2.png "Set personal options for email")